django-recaptcha/django-recaptcha/README.rst

 .. contents:: Contents
     :depth: 5

-django-recaptcha uses a modified version of the `Python reCAPTCHA client <http://pypi.python.org/pypi/recaptcha-client>`_ which is included in the package as ``client.py``.
+Django reCAPTCHA uses a modified version of the `Python reCAPTCHA client
+<http://pypi.python.org/pypi/recaptcha-client>`_ which is included in the
+package as ``client.py``.

 Requirements